natenka/pyneng-book-en/docs/source/exercises/09_exercises.rst

 Task 9.3
 ~~~~~~~~~~~

-Create get_int_vlan_map() function that processes switch configuration file and returns a tuple with two dictionaries:
+Create a get_int_vlan_map function that handles the switch configuration
+file and returns a tuple of two dictionaries:

-1. dictionary of ports in access mode, where keys are port numbers and values is access VLAN (numbers):
+1. A dictionary of ports in access mode, where the keys are port numbers,
+   and the access VLAN values (numbers):

 .. code:: python